amida-tech/orange-api/README.md

 2. Create the service user on the the Auth Service which will perform notification actions:

 Before proceeding, the Auth Service must be running and the machine you are currently using must have Node.js installed.

+Note: The `AUTH_MICROSERVICE_URL` below is relative to the machine running this command, not to any docker container.

 ```
 npm run create-microservice-service-user -- {AUTH_MICROSERVICE_URL} {PUSH_NOTIFICATION_MICROSERVICE_ACCESS_KEY} {PUSH_NOTIFICATION_MICROSERVICE_PASSWORD}